mnot/I-D/uri-get-off-my-lawn/draft.md

 single party; its owner.
 Standardising parts of a URI's structure usurps that control; see
 {{webarch}} Section 2.2.2.1 for more information.

-This memo explains best current practices for establishing URI structures, conventions and formats in specifications; in particular, IETF specifications, although they are more broadly applicable.
+This document explains best current practices for establishing URI structures, conventions and formats in specifications; in particular, IETF specifications, although they are more broadly applicable.
 It also offers strategies for specifications to avoid violating these guidelines in
 {{alternatives}}.